vagfed/ocp-ppc-install/README.md

 The `ocp.yml` file located into the `vars` directory provides the OpenShift installation data.
 You need to provide your pull secret.

-The installation requires you to obtain the OpenShift Linux Installer (`openshift-install-inux*.tar`) from RedHat.
-You need to go on https://access.redhat.com/downloads and login.
-Select  "OpenShift Container Platform" and download the file.
-The tar file needs to be extracted, the file `openshift-install` has to made executable and copied into the diretory `ocp`.

 ### network.yml
 This file defines the network configuration of all LPARs and the boot server (named `pxe_server`) from where you are running the scripts.